 Umbrellas are tiresome to carry, hour after hour.
 Reply: This has not been my experience—it is a matter of getting used to it.
-Also, one can switch hands, attach it to pack straps or simply go without it for a while.
-It often works to simply put the butt end in a shirt pocket and enclose the handle under a sternum strap, while resting the umbrella at an angle on one’s shoulder or on the pack.
+Also, one can switch hands, attach it to one’s pack or simply go without for a while.
+It sometimes works to simply put the butt end in a shirt pocket and wrap the handle with the sternum strap, while resting the umbrella at an angle on one’s shoulder or pack.
 Lashing it to an external frame pack is even easier.
-Here is one hiker’s setup for attaching the umbrella to her pack straps:
+Here is one anonymous hiker’s setup for attaching the umbrella to her pack straps:

 Get 2 pieces of elastic cord, each about 6" long with 2 cord locks and use these to secure the umbrella to the shoulder straps of the pack.
 Wrap them around the strap and the shaft of the umbrella about 6" apart and cinch it down with the cord lock.

 Umbrellas don’t work well with trekking poles.
 Reply: Yes, it can get awkward using both.
 But there are several options.
 Easiest is to collapse one pole and stow it in the pack.
 Another is to take only one pole, if you know that the umbrella will likely be used a lot.
 If using two fixed length poles, it is not that awkward to use both poles in the opposite hand for a while (if using strapless poles).
 Finally, go without poles (unless they are an integral part of your shelter setup).
 Personally, I have used all of these options.
-My two collapsible poles and umbrella have a combined weight of 12 ounces.
+My preferred option is two collapsible trekking poles and larger-size trekking umbrella that have a combined weight of 15.5 ounces.

 Umbrellas catch too easily on overhanging limbs and brush.
 Reply: When hiking trails, most people gradually learn to maneuver the umbrella around such obstacles.
 When such obstacles are more numerous, collapse the umbrella, temporarily.
 Obviously, an umbrella will not work on brushy off-trail jaunts or in steep terrain when needing both hands.

 Umbrellas break in stronger winds.
 Reply: If the wind is not too gusty, a quality umbrella will usually do quite well angled directly into the wind and supported against your body (granted, it becomes less protective from precipitation in this scenario).
 In heavy or gusty winds, having a finger on the collapse button is also a good idea.
-Using an umbrella and protective rain gear in these conditions is a good idea.
+Again, carry protective storm gear if these conditions are a possibility.

 Additional Considerations When Using Umbrellas

 Travel umbrellas come in different sizes.
-My recommendation is to spend the extra money to obtain one with a larger diameter (35-40 inches).
+My recommendation is to spend the extra money to obtain one with a larger diameter (38-40 inches).
 The larger size will give more pack coverage and will often be sturdier.
-An alternative is to have two umbrellas in the gear closet: a smaller, lightweight one when not expecting much precipitation and a larger, heavier one for longer trips with more rain predicted.
+An alternative is to have two or more umbrellas in the gear closet: a smaller, lighter weight one when not expecting much precipitation and a larger, heavier one for longer trips where more rain is predicted.

 Consider purchasing a quality umbrella with a quick release button.
 This makes it easier to quickly fold up the umbrella to duck under logs and branches and pop it open a few steps later.

-A double duty walking stick-umbrella combo might be just the ticket in some situations.
+A heavier double duty walking stick-umbrella combo might be just the ticket in some situations.